-Now the training to reach the certifcations is strict, comprehensive and thorough, although it is achievable if you take your time and work up to each level.
-The deaths of cave divers are almost NEVER your standard recreational divers who are careful and conservative – it is actually the elite of the sport who push the boundaries and take risks who come to grief.
+Now the training to reach the certifications is strict, comprehensive and thorough, although it is achievable if you take your time and work up to each level.
+The deaths of cave divers are almost never your standard recreational cave divers who are careful and conservative – it is actually the elite of the sport who push the boundaries and take risks who come to grief.
 To get the highest qualification – ‘Advanced Cave’ – your performance needs to be flawless.
 Any slight hiccup and you are not passed.
 This is how serious the CDAA is about safety.

 Recent cave diving deaths

-Agnes particularly was considered a world class cave diver by the time she passed away and had dived in Florida, the United Kingdom, Tasmania and the Australian mainland, and had caved with some of the other world famous cave divers.
+Agnes particularly was considered a world class cave diver by the time she passed away and had dived in Florida, the United Kingdom, Tasmania and the Australian mainland, and had caved with some of the other world-famous cave divers.
 Tony Morris was a VSA member and did a lot of dry caving as well as cave diving, and actually helped teach me some of my first SRT skills in Buchan in my early days.
-For the 99% of cave divers who don’t push it, it is NOT a dangerous past time, but there will in any extreme sport always be those who are prepared to take the risk in order to achieve the glory of finding new cave.
+For the 99% of cave divers who don’t push it, it is not a dangerous past time, but there will in any extreme sport always be those who are prepared to take the risk in order to achieve the glory of finding new cave.

 RIP Agnes Milowka and Tony Morris.
 Never forgotten.

 For those of you who are interested in trying cave diving, check out http://www.cavedivers.com.au/.
 The first qualification is called ‘Deep Cavern’.
 The pre-requisites for Deep Cavern are that you need to be an advanced open water diver for at least 12mths, have done a min. of 25 dives, including 2 night dives and min. of 5 dives to 25m.
-You don’t have to be on a manifold system, twin independents are also acceptable, but either way you need two tanks on you (one major premise of cave diving is you have two or more of EVERYTHING so that if one link in the chain fails you have a backup).
+You don’t have to be on a manifold system, twin independents are also acceptable, but either way you need two tanks on you (one major premise of cave diving is you have two or more of everything (aka redundancy – so that if one link in the chain fails you have a backup).

 Cave diving courses and instruction

 The CDAA run Deep Cavern courses very frequently, and they consist of several days of theory, a day in the pool, and then a few days in Gambier.
-The course is not easy and the instructor will task load you so you have to deal with several things at once whilst maintaining neutral buoyancy – but having said that you are not expected to be perfect at beginner level.
-Buoyancy is the central skill at this early level in many ways - if your buoyancy in a cave is poor you risk hitting the floor of the cave and stirring up the silt, resulting in poor or completely zero visibility.
+The course is fun but not easy, and the instructor will task load you so you have to deal with several things at once whilst maintaining neutral buoyancy – but having said that you are not expected to be perfect at beginner level.
+Buoyancy is the central skill at this early level in many ways – if your buoyancy in a cave is poor you risk hitting the floor of the cave and stirring up the silt, resulting in poor or completely zero visibility.
 The idea is that you hone your skills for at least a year, diving regularly, so that you are ready for the next level eventually.
 But once you are qualified the sites you have access to are spectacular.

-So my advice for doing sea caves…
+So, my advice for doing sea caves…

 So the moral of my story is on open water gear, in a sea cave, plan carefully, know where eachothers secondary regulators are, dive side by side, do an air check at the mouth of the cave, and take care with your bouyancy not to scrape your tanks (especially your valves) on the roof of the cave.
 Don’t go straight into the cave upon hitting the floor of the sea bed, swim around for a minute to make totally sure your gear is working.
 And tell your dive master you are planning on doing that particular cave.